Take a look at what you need to know about asbestos, carbon monoxide, gas, water and fire safety.

 Look out for:

-- yellow or brown staining on or around gas appliances
+- Dark, sooty staining on or around gas appliances

 Suspect a carbon monoxide leak?